Phrasing

 fingers.
 Movements made with the fingers are more accurate and

 efficient than using your wrist or arm.
-Wrist movement provides
+Horizontal

-Only the tip of the little finger or the outside
+Only the tip or side of the little finger or the outside

 base of the hand should rest on the paper, lightly so that it

-The non-writing hand is ready to grip the bottom
+The non-writing hand is ready to take hold of the bottom

 corner and flip it over quickly and firmly, so that the paper

-goes right over and does not fall back on the pen.
+goes right over and does not fall back onto the pen.

-Many other finger combinations result in a tight locked-in grip,
+Many other finger combinations for holding the pen result in a tight locked-in grip,

 with the arm having to make all the movements.
 The arm and the hand